apiaryio/api-elements/API Elements Specification.md

     - `hrefVariables` (Href Variables) - Definition of URI Template variables used in the `href` property.
 - `content` (array)
     - (Copy) - Resource description's copy text.
+    - (Category) - A group of Transition elements
     - (Transition) - State transition available for this resource.

         The `content` MAY include multiple `Transition` elements.